0djek/CommandLineArgumentParser/README.md

 # CommandLineArgumentParser
-Define custom command line arguments and than parse it.
+Define custom command line arguments and then parse it.